q-viper/SmogDetection-1/PROJECT README.md

 **'Clear' Detection**
 ![](screenshots/Capture1.JPG)

-## PART 2: TECHNICAL SUMMARY OF FINAL IMPLEMENTATION WITH PYTORCH-
+___
+# Part 2: Implementation with PyTorch

 This is a descriptive summary of Model Architecture we have implemented, and the Data Augmentations we have applied.
+Find the notebook for this implementation [here](https://www.kaggle.com/berenice18/smogdetection).

 **Input to model:**
 Images captured by traffic cameras.
 **Output from model :**
 > Prediction as label '0'(clear view) or '1'(smog detected).